Infrastructure

 Deploy Infrastructure

-Infrastructure is deployed via Terraform from the blog_infra repository (infra/envs/prod stack) and its CI/CD pipelines.
-This repo does not apply Terraform directly.
+Infrastructure is deployed via Terraform from this repository (infra/platform/infra/envs/prod) via CI/CD pipelines.

 Verify

-To confirm the platform is up after blog_infra has applied Terraform:
+To confirm the platform is up after Terraform has been applied:

 # Check Prefect UI via CloudFront